Dental Records – who is entitled to access them?

 Deceased Patient’s Records

 The duty of confidentiality extends beyond the death of a patient.
-This must be borne in mind when deciding if access to the records will be granted to anyone else.
+This must be borne in mind when deciding if access to dental records will be granted to anyone else.
 Ultimately, if the patient explicitly states whilst alive that they do not want their records disclosed on death, then this wish must be adhered to.

 1. The patient’s personal representative, namely the executor of the will or administrator of the estate;